 1. Fixing an Uneven or Settled Garage Floor

-A properly designed garage floor should have a slight slope directing water toward the overhead door, a drainage pit, or another designated exit point, ensuring proper runoff.
-However, if the slope is inadequate or the floor has settled due to soil movement, erosion, or freeze-thaw cycles, water will accumulate in low spots instead of draining effectively.
+A well-built garage floor should have a gentle slope that moves water toward the overhead door, a floor drain, or a trench drain, typically around 1/8 to 1/4 inch per foot for effective drainage.
+When the slope is wrong or the slab settles from soil movement, erosion, or freeze–thaw cycles, water collects in low spots instead of draining away.

 2. Improving Drainage Around the Garage

-For more information on improving drainage around your garage, read our guide about concrete lifting maintenance.
+For more information on improving drainage around your garage, read our Essential Guide to Care for Lifted Concrete.

 3. Sealing Cracks and Gaps in the Garage Floor & Walls